A Class of Dimension-free Metrics for the Convergence of Empirical Measures: Conclusion

-As future work, we shall deepen the study of GMMD by investigating the mean-field limit of the $n$-player stochastic differential games in high dimensions, whose Nash equilibria can be given by the deep fictitious theory and algorithms \cite{Hu2:19,HaHu:19,han2020convergence,Xuanetal:21}.
-Besides, we are interested in developing a similar theory ({\it cf.} Theorem~\ref{thm:regularity_improving}) for models other than the bias potential type, for instance, the generative adversarial network models, which are useful and important in the machine learning community.
-We also plan to improve the convergence rate of the $n$-particle system \eqref{n-body SDE} to the Mckean-Vlasov SDE \eqref{MV-SDE} by applying Theorem~\ref{thm:regularity_improving}.
-However, to what extent forms of $B$ and $\Sigma$ the theorem can be applied remains an open question.
+As future work, we shall deepen the study of our metric by investigating the mean-field limit of the $n$-player stochastic differential games in high dimensions, whose Nash equilibria can be given by the deep fictitious theory and algorithms \cite{Hu2:19,HaHu:19,han2020convergence,Xuanetal:21}.
+Besides, we are interested in developing a similar theory ({\it cf.} Theorem~\ref{thm:regularity_improving}) for models other than the bias potential type and density type, for instance, the generative adversarial network models, which are useful and important in the machine learning community.
+We also plan to apply Theorem \ref{thm:regularity_improving} to the solution of the McKean-Vlasov SDE \eqref{MV-SDE} to study whether one can construct a distribution based on the solution of the $n$-particle system \eqref{n-body SDE}, which is close to the distribution of the solution of McKean-Vlasov SDE \eqref{MV-SDE} in the sense of the Wasserstein metric, total variation distance, or relative entropy.
+The technical difficulty therein is to analyze when the distribution of \eqref{MV-SDE} satisfies a bias potential model or density model.
+Finally, it is of interest to apply this class of metrics to analyze the convergence rates in other problems, for example, McKean-Vlasov models, MFGs, and stochastic gradient descent for two-layer neural networks or multi-layer neural networks \cite{chizat2018global,mei2018mean,sirignano2020mean}.